rwenz3l/quote-of-the-day/README.md

 > I think the next best thing to solving a problem is finding some humor in it.
 >
 > Frank A. Clark

+> "Everybody has a plan until they get hit in the face."
+>
+> Mike Tyson

+> *He's only **mostly** dead*.
+>
+> (From the Movie "Princess Bride")

+> KEEP NOTES.
+Write everything down.
+Write down what you were thinking about, how you felt about decisions, things you tried for bug fixes. you never know when this stuff will be useful to you again.
+>
+> hn u/chadlavi

+> Accept that perfection doesn't exist.
+Your relationships will have problems, your car will break down, someone else will anyways have a better phone, a newer car, or a bigger house than you, no matter where on the social ladder you stand.
+Constantly chasing perfection will keep you permanently stressed.
+That doesn't mean you should not try to better your life, just know that if you expect perfection you will never be statisfied.
+>
+> reddit u/denaris21